 The consideration of principal adverse impacts, however, is not the sole driver of an investment decision, but rather one of several inputs considered during investment analysis.
-Consequently, such consideration of principal adverse impacts may not result in securities being excluded, smaller positions being held, or positions being
+Consequently, such consideration of principal adverse impacts may not result in securities being excluded, smaller positions being held, or positions being decisions based on factors such investment objectives and risk tolerance.

-From a binding perspective, consideration of certain principal adverse impacts on sustainability factors is relevant as part of the product's exclusionary process, in which certain companies are excluded from the portfolio by design.
-Please see the environmental/social characteristics detailed above for more information on "Excluded Investments" for the financial product.
+From a binding perspective, consideration of certain principal adverse impacts on sustainability factors is relevant as part of the product's exclusionary process, in which certain companies are excluded from the portfolio by The investment strategy guides investment design.
+Please see the environmental/social characteristics detailed above for more information on "Excluded Investments" for the Sub-Fund.